-(1) Each Case Manager is trained in providing case management services and correctional counseling.

-- (2) The training curriculum for case management and correctional counseling is the responsibility of Prisons Administration and Rehabilitative Programs & Services.

-Prisons staff will instruct trainers who will then train Case Managers at each location. - (3) The training for Disability Case Managers is administered by mental health services. - (4) All Case Managers will be trained in Evidence-Based Practices for Case Management and Motivational Interviewing.
+- (2) A core message of correctional counseling is that each offender is responsible for their actions and that they should change their behavior to promote cooperation and compatibility with others as well as display respect for the law. - (h) Case Management Training - (1) Each Case Manager is trained in providing case management services and correctional counseling. - (2) The training curriculum for case management and correctional counseling is the responsibility of Prisons Administration and Reentry, Programs & Services.
+Prisons staff will instruct trainers who will then train Case Managers at each location. - (3) All Case Managers will be trained in Evidence-Based Practices for Case Management and Motivational Interviewing.

-.1408 CASE MANAGEMENT AUDITS
+.3008 CASE MANAGEMENT AUDITS

-- (a) The Case Management Specialist or other senior program staff at each facility is responsible for periodic audits of case management procedures and of case management documentation. - (b) Audits are conducted two times each year and consist of a random sample of inmate cases, a review of case management procedures as practiced at the facility and a report on correctional counseling activities.
+- (a) The Case Management Specialist or other senior program staff at each facility is responsible for periodic audits of case management procedures and of case management documentation. - (b) Audits are conducted two times each year and consist of a random sample of offender cases, a review of case management procedures as practiced at the facility and a report on correctional counseling activities.
 Case management documentation of sample cases is reviewed by the supervisor conducting the audit.
-The primary purpose of the audit is to ensure that the Case Manager is meeting the requirements of this policy and to assure that inmates are being assigned to JPAS per the established case plan. - (c) The Case Management Specialist or other senior program staff is responsible for corrective action when an audit reveals that the case management system requirements as specified in this policy have not been met. - (d) Audit results and corrective actions are reported to the facility superintendent and to other managers as required. - (e) The implementation of a standard audit format for case management is the responsibility of Rehabilitative Programs & Services.
+The primary purpose of the audit is to ensure that the Case Manager is meeting the requirements of this policy and to assure that offenders are being assigned to JPAS per the established case plan. - (c) The Case Management Specialist or other senior program staff is responsible for corrective action when an audit reveals that the case management system requirements as specified in this policy have not been met. - (d) Audit results and corrective actions are reported to the facility superintendent and to other managers as required. - (e) The implementation of a standard audit format for case management is the responsibility of Reentry, Programs & Services.

-.1409 CASE MANAGEMENT REFERENCES
+.3009 CASE MANAGEMENT REFERENCES